-Desmond Clark (Former Chicago Bear) shared with us his 6 principles of winning, and won himself by connecting with Manuel Amezcua at FWD.
-From there they began their journey of creating One Life Advisory, and they will be sharing their story on stage on 9/15.
+Desmond Clark (Former Chicago Bear) shared with us his '6 Principles of Winning' and won himself by connecting with Manuel Amezcua at FWD.
+From there they began their journey of creating One Life Advisory.

-We connected with over 1/2 million people digitally through out live broadcasts, interviews, and amazing partnership with Entrepreneur.
+We connected with over 1/2 million people digitally through our live broadcasts, interviews, and amazing partnership with Entrepreneur.

-Mandela Schumacher-Hodge Dixon preached about the most underrated secret to success...effective communication and left us with our most tweeted quote while we were trending on Twitter, "it's ok to have a knock of bag, but don't be a knock off person."
+Mandela Schumacher-Hodge Dixon preached about the most underrated secret to success...effective communication and left us with our most tweeted quote while we were trending on Twitter, "it's ok to have a knock-off bag, but don't be a knock-off person."